tonyuit/pacman-amazonq-pygame/Readme.md

 - Optional support for sprites and sound effects
 - Modular, well-commented code using classes like Game, Pacman, Ghost, Map, etc.
 ```
+7. Technical Notes
+ - Built entirely in Python using the Pygame library
+ - Works well with or without external assets (auto fallback to colored shapes)
+ - Modular architecture: easy to read and extend